 5. Using excess cash to refinance your mortgage

 When you refinance, you get a new loan and use the proceeds to pay off your existing mortgage.
 The principal is typically your current outstanding mortgage balance and the loan will be re-amortized over a new period, perhaps 30 years.

 Refinancing your mortgage can be a great way to increase your monthly cash flow and pay less in interest over the lifetime of the loan.
 But there’s a cost.
 Lenders estimate that closing costs are generally between .75% and 1% of the loan.

 Although you can arrange for a zero-cost refinancing by paying a higher interest rate or rolling it into the principal, it will cost you more over the life of the loan.
 Further, the additional debt isn’t tax-deductible as it exceeds the existing loan balance.
 To calculate how long it’ll take to recoup closing costs, divide the closing costs by the monthly savings from refinancing.
 Before moving forward, speak with your lender and financial advisor to discuss how much you could save by refinancing your mortgage.

-Given how low mortgage rates are, paying off your mortgage early might not be the best use of extra cash.
+Before paying off your mortgage early make sure it is the best use of extra cash.
 Further, if you make a lump sum payment towards your existing mortgage, it won’t change your monthly payment or your interest rate.

 6. Pay off or refinance student loans or bad debt